obradovic/dotfiles/README.md

-# 🧰 Dotfiles by
+# 🧰 Dotfiles du jour

-A minimal yet powerful setup for macOS and Linux shells — complete with Vim, Git, Ruby, and Homebrew integration.
-Clone once, and you’re ready to roll.
+A minimal yet powerful setup for macOS and Linux shells — complete with Vim, Git, Ruby, and Homebrew.

 ---